-- At least 50% of the qualified opportunity zone business's gross income must be from the "active conduct" of a business in a QOZ - A corporation or partnership can meet the qualified opportunity business requirement even if only 70% of its tangible property is held for use in qualified opportunity zone business - A substantial portion of the intangible assets must be used in the active business - Proposed Regulations lack the definitions of: - "Active business" -- Can net leasing qualify as "active?" - Can an active business be conducted by independent contractors (rather than employees)? - "Substantial portion" (i.e., 90%, 70%, or other)
+- At least 50% of the qualified opportunity zone business's gross income must be derived from the "active conduct" of a business in a QOZ - A corporation or partnership can meet the qualified opportunity zone business requirement even if only 70% of its tangible property is held for use in qualified opportunity zone business - A substantial portion of the intangible assets must be used in the active business in a QOZ - Proposed Regulations lack the definitions of: - "Active business" -- Can net leasing qualify as "active?" - Can an active business be conducted by independent contractors (rather than employees)? - "Substantial portion" (i.e., 90%, 70%, 40%, or other)